What is Accounts Payable? Plus, how to manage the accounts payable process5 Aug 2020

 If your accounts payable process doesn’t get managed correctly, you can also waste money.
 Paying invoices late usually has immediate penalties and can have longer-term consequences when it happens repeatedly.
 If nobody pays attention to invoice terms, you could also lose out on early payment incentives and discounts.

-Likewise, you never want to pay for the same thing twice, which can happen if you don’t manage your accounts payable process properly.
+Likewise, you never want to pay for the same thing twice, which can happen if you don’t manage your process properly.
 You could pay on the basis of the invoice but make a repeat payment based on a regular supplier statement, for example.
 Again, in the past, safeguards against paying late, paying repeatedly, or even paying fraudulent invoices were paper-based, more prone to error, and time-consuming.
 These days, cloud-based accounting software and a number of ingenious apps mean companies choose to automate the accounts payable process.

 Today, accounts payable looks very different from how it was organised before cloud-based accounting solutions like Xero arrived on the scene.
 What used to be a laborious affair, rife with opportunities for error, is now a lot more streamlined and involves far less manual input.